geekiam/blog/content/posts/how-to-run-bitcoin-node-umbrel.md

   github: garywoodfine
   imageUrl: /images/garywoodfine.png
 featureImage:
-  url: /images/revolution.jpg
+  url: /images/umbrel.jpg
-  title: Is the system broken?
+  title:  How to run a Bitcoin Node on Umbrel
-publishDate: 04 March 2023
+publishDate: 05 June 2023
-publishDateTime: 2023-03-04:17:30
+publishDateTime: 2023-06-05:17:30
 ---

-coming soon
+In this article we will explore how to run a full validating bitcoin node on a Raspberry Pi using Umbrel.